jancarloviray/blog/_posts/2016-12-14-postgres-quick-start-and-best-practices.md

 **peer** works by obtaining the client's OS system user name from the kernel and uses it as the allowed database user name

-Check out the documentation for more.
+Check out the official documentation for more.

 ### User Name Mapping

 `ident_file = '/etc/postgresql/9.6/main/pg_ident.conf'`

 This maps external user names to their corresponding PostgreSQL user names.
-General form of setting is: *MAPNAME SYSTEM-USERNAME PG-USERNAME*.
+General form of setting is: *mapname sys-name pg-name*.
 To use user name mapping, change `map=map-name` setting in **pg_hba.conf**.
-Here are some examples of mapping:
+Here are some examples and scenarios of mapping:

 ```
-# mapname   system-username   pg-username
+# MAPNAME   SYSTEM-USERNAME   PG-USERNAME
 mymap       brian             brian
 mymap       jane              jane
 # "rob" has postgres role "bob"